-It was nearly midnight then before Gridley had fairly traced his redoubt, a rough square eight rods–forty yards or so–to a side.
+It was nearly midnight before Colonel Prescott’s engineer, Richard Gridley, atop Breed’s Hill, had fairly traced his redoubt, a rough square some forty yards to a side.
 With one corner pointing toward Copp’s Hill in Boston and its opposite toward Bunker Hill in its rear, the fort’s design would present strong fronts both down the grassy slope toward Moulton’s Point and southward toward Charlestown.
 The Charlestown face would be further strengthened by a V-shaped redan in its center.
 As the clocks of Boston counted twelve, Prescott’s thousand men hefted pick and shovel and made the stony soil of New England fly.
 If they needed any encouragement, there was plenty to be had courtesy of the British navy which was in position to open fire on the Americans the moment they were discovered.
 Riding their mooring chains on the Charles were his majesty’s ships Lively, Falcon, Symmetry, and Glasgow, mounting nearly eighty guns in all, with the ponderous 68-gun Somerset at anchor nearby off Hancock’s Wharf.
-But whatever these countrymen did not know about soldiering–and that was a very great deal–they knew all there was to know about ditching a meadow.
+But whatever these colonials did not know about soldiering–and that was a very great deal–they knew all there was to know about ditching a meadow.
 As a comrade posted in Cambridge later wrote, the work was “careed… on with the utmost viger all night.”
-And it was well they did, for the summer solstice was less than a week off and sunrise came early–4:35 on that 17 June.
-In fact it was still a half-hour off when a lookout aboard the Lively caught sight of the works on Breed’s Hill, already as high as a man’s head.
-Without waiting for orders, her captain swung her broadside in the channel and ten of her twenty guns opened the battle for possession of Colonel Gridley’s fort.
+And it was well they did, for the summer solstice was less than a week off and sunrise came early–4:35 on that 17th of June.
+In fact it was only a half-hour off when a lookout aboard the Lively caught sight of the works on Breed’s Hill, already as high as a man’s head.
+Without waiting for orders from the fleet, the captain swung her broadside in the channel and ten of her twenty guns opened the battle for possession of Colonel Gridley’s fort.

-For the raw troops in that fort there was sudden sound and fury, but no immediate damage, and then almost as suddenly as the storm had broken, there was silence again.
-Admiral Samuel Graves, awakened by the broadside, had sent a boat across to order the Lively to cease fire.
-In this lull Prescott, seeing in the first broad light of day how exposed both of the fort’s flanks were, set his men to digging once more, now on a line of breastworks stretching eastward fifty or sixty yards toward the Mystic.
-It wasn’t much, but it was all that could be done for the moment.
-As for the approach from the village, he would have to trust to the company posted there.
-General Gage, however, was quick to countermand the admiral and ordered the guns on every ship in the harbor to bear on Breed’s Hill–with those on Boston’s Copp’s Hill thrown into the roar for good measure.
+For the raw troops inside its walls there was sudden sound and fury, but no immediate damage, and then almost as suddenly as the storm had broken, there was silence again.
+Admiral Samuel Graves, awakened by the broadside, had sent a boat across the bay to order the Lively to cease fire.
+In this lull Prescott, seeing in the first light of day how exposed both of the fort’s flanks were, set his men to digging once more, now on a line of breastworks stretching eastward fifty or sixty yards toward the Mystic.
+It wasn’t much in the way of cover, but it was all that could be done for the moment.
+As for the approach from the village, he would have to trust to the lone company posted there.
+General Gage, meanwhile, had been quick to countermand the admiral, ordering the guns on every ship in the harbor to bear on Breed’s Hill–with those on Boston’s Copp’s Hill thrown into the mix for good measure.

 Gage had in fact been aware of the American presence in Charlestown since well before daylight.
-Sir Henry Clinton had been up in the night, learned of the Rebel spadework on Breed’s Hill, and informed Gage of it.
-With this information, he also urged Gage to take immediate action: “a landing in two divisions at day brake.”
+Sir Henry Clinton, who had been up in the night, learned of the Rebel spadework on Breed’s Hill and informed Gage of it.
+With this information, he also urged Gage to take immediate action with “a landing in two divisions at day brake.”
 Gage, however, perhaps reluctant to act without a fuller sense of American strength and intentions, chose to wait until the full light of day showed him more clearly what he was up against.
-Now having seen with his own eyes Prescott on the walls of the Breed’s Hill redoubt, apparently quite careless of British cannon fire, Gage called his triumvirate–Howe, Clinton, and Burgoyne– together at his headquarters to draft a plan to dislodge him.
+Now having seen with his own eyes Prescott on the walls of the Breed’s Hill redoubt, apparently quite careless of British cannon fire, Gage called his triumvirate–Howe, Clinton, and Burgoyne–together at his headquarters to draft a plan to dislodge him.
 Clinton was as urgent for action now as he had been a few hours earlier, and put a perfectly sound plan on the table.
 The Rebel work, as he later wrote, was clearly “incompleat[,] no flanks, neither picketted pallasaded or ditched.”
-Bring Graves’ floating batteries up to control the neck of the peninsula, he argued, and land strong forces both above and below the redoubt.
+Bring Admiral Graves’ floating batteries up to control the neck of the peninsula, he argued, and land strong forces both above and below the redoubt.
 With naval guns cutting off either the reinforcement or the retreat of the Americans, the Regulars would simply overwhelm the rabble between the pincers of two powerful forces.
-When Clinton later came to the high command himself, he would prove critically indecisive, but on this 17th day of June, he wanted to act with all dispatch.
-Today of course the decision was not Clinton’s to make.
+When Clinton later came to high command himself, he would prove habitually indecisive, but on this 17th day of June, his instinct was to act with all dispatch.
+But today of course the decision was not his to make.

-The array of so much power took time.
+Indeed, assembling this array of power took time.
 Howe had held for a landing on Moulton’s Point, and that meant, at least as far as Howe was concerned, waiting for an incoming tide.
 Apparently, neither Howe nor anyone else in the British camp remembered that the assault force might have landed dry-shod at the Charlestown wharves at any time.
 But since high tide was not until three o’clock, the first wave of Regulars did not get ashore at the point until one.
 If this was a miscalculation on Howe’s part, it was also an opportunity for the Americans to do something about their own miscalculations.
 As the British gunboats maneuvered closer to the American position and intensified their fire, Prescott was obliged to admit that he would need help to hold his hill.
-About mid-morning therefore he told Major John Brooks to take an artillery horse and ride to Ward in Cambridge for reinforcement.
+About mid-morning therefore he told Major John Brooks to take an artillery horse and ride to General Ward in Cambridge for reinforcement.
 Young Brooks would survive the imminent battle and many more to become governor of the State of Massachusetts in 1816.
 Unfortunately for Brooks just now, though, the artillerymen had urgent need of that horseflesh.
-Under the command of Captain Samuel Gridley, old Gridley’s younger son, they had fired a few shots vaguely in the direction of Copp’s Hill and were even now using those horses to beat a hasty retreat from Breed’s Hill.
-This was about all the action Gridley’s less-than-noble scions would see this day; Scarbourough, the elder son, never even crossed to Charlestown in the first place.
+Under the command of Colonel Gridley’s younger son, Samuel, they had fired a few shots vaguely in the direction of Copp’s Hill and were even now using those horses to beat a hasty retreat from Breed’s Hill.
+This was about all the action Gridley’s offspring would see this day; Scarbourough, the elder son, never even crossed to Charlestown in the first place.

 Four-and-half feet long and weighing ten pounds, this .75 caliber flintlock smoothbore had been the standard arm of the British army for a century.
 Indeed, a soldier’s enlistment had come to be known as “marrying Brown Bess.”
 As a weapon of war, however, the Brown Bess (so-called for its brown oxidized barrel) had at least two important drawbacks.
 First, it was complicated to load, requiring nine separate operations, and second, it was profoundly difficult to hit anything with it.
 Its effective range was not more than a hundred yards.
 “As to firing at a man at 200 yards with a common musket,” one Briton said, “you may just as well fire at the moon and have the same hopes of hitting your object.”
 True enough, but it should also be said that this fact mattered not one bit, for marksmanship was no part of the redcoat’s endless training.
 Given the limits of the smoothbore musket, the tactical idea was savagely simple: form a regiment in line of battle three ranks deep, close with the enemy as tightly as possible, and then deliver massed volley fire.
 Loading and firing by the numbers, a well-drilled line could deliver fifteen volleys in about four minutes.
 This was firepower as the eighteenth century understood it, and it was sufficiently deadly when directed against an enemy line similarly massed.
 Both battefield experience and some fairly primitive field tests pointed to the same grim statistic: at fifty yards half of the balls fired hurt somebody across the way.
 Nor was this musketry the deadliest dimension of the British regiment in battle.
 Having closed to within fifty yards of the enemy line and delivered a series of volleys, the redcoats drove home their attack with the bayonet: a foot-and-a-half of cold steel.
 It was disciplined brutality, and it had made Great Britain’s infantry top dog in the European pack.